SAMS Logo

 • Earns a baccalaureate degree

-• Attempts a total of 130 semester hours in 8 semesters
+• Earns a total of 120 or more semester credit hours

 Continuing Eligibility Criteria for Non-Traditional Students

-• Maintain a 2.5 cumulative GPA (will be evaluated at the end of each spring term)
+• Maintain a 2.5 cumulative GPA by the end of each Spring semester

-• Complete 15 hours each consecutive semester for full-time and complete at least 6 semester hours for part-time (excluding summer terms)
+• Earns at least 15 credit hours each semester of full-time status and earns at least 6 credit hours each semester of part-time status (excluding summer terms)

 • Be continuously enrolled, unless student requests for scholarship to be placed on hold (maximum hold of 4 semesters)